font/k8s-example-apps/pacman-nodejs-app/docs/manual-dns-records.md

 ## Delete DNS records

-Delete the `pacman` DNS entry that was created in your [Google DNS Managed Zone](https://console.cloud.google.com/networking/dns/zones).
+Delete the `pacman` and possibly any `mongo` DNS entries that were created in your [Google DNS Managed Zone](https://console.cloud.google.com/networking/dns/zones).